AdobeDocs/campaign-classic.en/help/platform/using/use-case.md

    ![](assets/s_ncs_user_filter_view_schema.png)

    You can access these fields to define filter conditions in the body of the filter editor.
 An application filter is defined in exactly the same way as an advanced filter.
-See [Create an advanced filter](../../platform/using/creating-filters.md#creating-an-advanced-filter).
+See [Creating an advanced filter](../../platform/using/creating-filters.md#creating-an-advanced-filter).

 1. Create a new filter on subscriptions to display only subscriptions with an undefined email format: